joeydumont/joeydumont.github.io/_drafts/zernike-polynomials-coefficients.md

 The Phasics index system is monotonic in $$n$$, as Noll's is, and also monotonic in $$|m|$$.
 However, this system elects to always assign positive values of
-$$m$$ to lower linear indices, regardless of parity, as per the SID4 6.4 User Handbook, Chapter 6.
+$$m$$ to lower linear indices, regardless of parity, as stated in the SID4 6.4 User Handbook, Chapter 6.

 From these characteristics, we see that Noll and Phasics only differ